JakeSidSmith/watch-less-do-more/README.md

 ### Options

-Run the following to display a full list of options
+If installed globally run the following to display a full list of options

 ```shell
 watch-less-do-more --help